 There is one more action step you can take.
 Both FDA and Consumer Reports also suggest the following rice cooking method to help reduce the final arsenic content in cooked rice: Cook one cup of rice in 5-6 cups of water.
-In my next post, I will provide some tips on how to do this without ending up with excessively soggy rice.
+In my kitchen tips article How Can I Reduce the Arsenic Content of Rice Through Cooking?, I provide some tips on how to do this without ending up with excessively soggy rice.

 Want to learn more?
 Read Arsenic & Rice (Part 3): What Are Others Saying About It?